valancej/documentation/_posts/docker/tutorials/2015-08-12-docker-pull.md

 ## Using Private Base Images From Self-Hosted Registries

-You can also access images from privately or self-hosted image registries.
+You can also access images from privately or self-hosted registries.

 In your `Dockerfile`: